openqasm/openqasm/source/language/types.rst

 be concatenated to form a register of the same type whose size is the sum of the sizes of the individual registers.
 The concatenated register is a reference to the bits or qubits of the original registers.
-The statement denotes the concatenation of registers and .
+The statement denotes the concatenation of registers.
 A register cannot be concatenated with any part of itself.

 Classical and quantum registers can be indexed in a way that selects a